 Invariably as a tech startup you will be working on some technological problem which falls within the boundaries of Research & Development.
 In a previous article, the one minute guide, we highlighted the tax advantages of R&D.

-For a startup business the first point to note is that the tax advantages are only available through a limited company and not as an individual, but DON’T necessarily assume that the limited company route is best for you.
+For a startup business, the first point to note is that the tax advantages are only available through a limited company and not as an individual, but DON’T necessarily assumes that the limited company route is best for you.

 For example, if you have a great idea but are going to employ staff or contract the work out in order to develop your idea and you were a higher rate taxpayer in the previous three tax years there may be an opportunity to save more tax as an individual than as a limited company.